 One Council official told me my childcare woes would be solved soon because a private property developer was opening a private nursery within sight of my house.
 Well, six years, subsidence, and a change of ownership later and the nursery still has not opened, and the building is still a muddy construction site.
 In the time they have been dawdling, my child went from the pram to primary school.
 No parent, in any case, can map a career plan based on what a third party might do sometime in the future.

 Then there was the other private nursery.
 I got very excited when gossip spread around my town that a private nursery was finally going to open on one of the town’s central streets, in a building already hosting a soft play.
 Could this miracle be too good to be true?
-Well, yes it was, and for all the wrong reasons.
+Well, yes it was, and for all the wrong reasons: a notorious Glasgow gangster was behind the venture, doing it in his wife’s name, of course.
 Parenting is a minefield of moral choices.
-Leaving your precious child in the care of gangsters should not have to be one of them.
+Leaving your precious child in a crime syndicate’s money laundering front should not have to be one of them.
 In any event, that nursery never opened up either.

 My child is now in primary school.
 There are no after-school services or kids’ clubs in my local authority; two brief sport-specific activities will have given me a total of 10 extra hours over the whole school year.
 This means that, come hell or high water, I have to be at the school gate at 9 and again at 3.
 I can’t do networking lunches, seminars, or undertake business travel.
 If something is professionally necessary, like the conference I am attending today, my husband has to take the day off work.
 And there are only so many times he can do that a year.

 Were my child’s school to offer after-school care or a kids’ club I would jump at the chance.
 And I would not expect it to be handed to me free of charge, or subsidised: I would expect to pay for the service, and I would willingly do so.
-Yet the great minds behind our business infrastructure don’t think in those terms.
+Yet Scotland’s obsession with universalism means that they will not allow a service to exist on a paid-fee basis.
+If they can’t hand it out free from the magic money tree, it can’t happen.

 And so my business, and my stress levels, will simply have to continue as they always have.